Our powerful group...

 Brenda King

-Master's degree student
+Master's degree student (Major professor)

 "My name is Brenda King.
 I received my bachelor of science degree in horticulture from Southern Illinois University.
 SIU has shown inclusivity.
 I am a non-traditional student (a grandmother) in a wheelchair and included in all aspects of instruction.
 I began my master’s degree in Plant, Soil, and Agricultural Systems.
 My advisor and mentor is Dr. Jose Leme.
 My interest is in the environmental impact of cannabis.
 Cannabis (hemp) is a phytoremediator of toxic substances that may cause illness in humans.
 Hemp may help clean the environment and make mined lands arable for farming.
 My research will focus on hemp’s ability to remediate heavy metals.
 I’m excited to be able to determine the best management practices to grow hemp on mined lands, making the land usable for farming.
 I look forward to sharing my findings with those in the cannabis industry, farmers, and conservationists."